 Clinically, Dr. Klein has developed and conducted social skills, support, and parenting groups around such issues as ADHD, defiant behavior, and anger management.
 He has provided consultation to teachers in public and private schools.
 He has completed clinical research exploring the impact of ADHD on teaching stress.
 He has worked as a school based mental health therapist and consultant in the Hammond, Indiana Public Schools.
 Additionally, he has provided training and supervision to psychology doctoral students from many Chicago area graduate programs.

 Dr. Daniel Klein received his clinical training from the University of Chicago Hyperactivity and Learning Problems Clinic, Ravenswood Community Mental Health Center (now part of Illinois Masonic Medical Center) and completed his APA accredited pre-doctoral internship with Tri-City Community Mental Health Center in East Chicago, Indiana.
 He has also served as a clinical consultant to the Jewish Children’s Bureau of Chicago and is a former staff member on the pediatric-psychiatric inpatient unit of Rush University Hospital.
 He has received advanced training in Collaborative Problem Solving (CPS).
 Prior to moving his practice to Michigan, he was a staff psychologist in the Child and Adolescent Behavioral Health Department of Mt.
 Sinai Hospital in Chicago.

 Dr. Klein holds a Bachelors of Arts degree in social policy from James Madison College at Michigan State University.
 He received a Masters of Arts and a Doctorate in Clinical Psychology from the Chicago School of Professional Psychology.
-He is a member of the Michigan Psychological Association (MPA), and an officer on the board of directors for Tamarack Camps.
+He is a member of the Michigan Psychological Association (MPA), and a vice president on the board of directors for Tamarack Camps.
 He is the proud parent of two children.